Magdalena Venus Clam Shell

 Magdalena Venus Clam Shell, Globivenus magdalenae.
 Shell collected from within the estuary of the Magdalena Bay complex, Baja California Sur, October 2018.
 Size: 4.9 cm (1.9 inches) x 4.4 cm (1.7 inches).
 Collection, photograph and identification courtesy of Bob Hillis, Ivins, Utah.

-The Magdalena Venus Clam, Globivenus magdalenae (Dall, 1902), is a bivalve mollusk that is a member of the Veneridae Family of Venus Calms.
-The shell has a circular profile and is globose and the exterior has numerous raised concentric ridges.
-The exterior of the shell white to cream in color with brown blotches; the interior is white.
+Description: The Magdalena Venus Clam shell has a circular profile and is globose.
+The exterior has numerous raised concentric ridges.
+The exterior of the shell white to cream in color with brown streaks or blotches.
+The interior is white.
 Magdalena Venus Clam shells reach a maximum of 5.3 cm (2.1 inches) in length and 4.8 cm (1.9 inches) in height.